Carolyn House: Late career competition

 Continuing to compete, at the 1963 AAU Women's Outdoor Senior Swimming Championships in High Point North Carolina on August 14, 1963, though considered a favorite, House placed third in the 1500-meter freestyle.
 Though a long race, House finished well behind first place Ginnie Duenkel who swam an 18:57.9, and rival Sharon Finneran who swam a 18:59.0.
 House's time was 19:36.2.

 At the National AAU Women's Swimming Championships on July 31, 1964, 13-year old Patty Caretto at just over 5 feet, broke the world record for the 1,500 meter freestyle event, with a time of 18:30.5, breaking House's former record of 18:44 by 14 seconds.
 Carreto's youth may have accounted partly for her dominance, and Carretto was coached by Don Gambril at the City of Commerce club, noted for overdistance training, which built exceptional endurance in distance swimming competitors.
-Carretto may have swam longer distances in her training regiment, and begun more intense training at an earlier age.
+Carretto may have swum longer distances in her training regiment, and begun more intense training at an earlier age.
 Sharon Fineran placed second with an 18:52.2, and Ginnie Duenkel placed third with an 18:57.
 Demonstrating she had continued to train, House placed fourth with an 18:59.3.